Skip links

 6. Supplier Engagement and Satisfaction

 In addition, Thaioil Group has conducted a survey for suppliers who participated in online bid submissions through the E-Procurement system.
-The findings revealed that most suppliers were highly satisfied with the system due to its cost-saving benefits.
-In comparison to traditional bid submissions, the system saved approximately 2,811.37 THB per submission and reduced travel time by 6.10 hours.
+The findings revealed that most suppliers were highly satisfied with the system due to its cost-saving benefits comparing to the traditional bidding process.

 Performances

-To ensure that Thaioil Group recognizes the needs of suppliers, the Company conducts engagements, communications, and discussions through a supplier engagement to understand and gather suppliers’ perspectives towards Thaioil Group in terms of procurement management principles, services, transparency, and fairness.
+To ensure that Thaioil Group recognizes suppliers’ needs, the Company conducts engagements, communications, and discussions to understand and gather suppliers’ perspectives on Thaioil Group’s procurement management principles, services, transparency, and fairness.
 Thaioil Group will then consolidate all the collected suppliers’ opinions into the Company’s decision-making and operational processes.
-In 2024, Thaioil Group conducted a supplier engagement survey through a third party expert, and the survey results as follows:
+In 2025, Thaioil Group conducted a supplier engagement survey through a third-party expert, and the survey revealed that the suppliers’ satisfaction has increased from 2024, both in terms of Supplier satisfaction score towards Thaioil Group and towards transparency and fairness, as follows:

 Download Documents